Automation Overview

 What is Automation?

-- Schedule recurring tasks
+- Scheduling recurring tasks (like nightly data syncs)

-- Execute background jobs
+- Running background jobs that process queues

-- Coordinate system maintenance
+- Coordinating system maintenance

 Core Components